Identification of multi-valued treatment effects with unobserved heterogeneity: Introduction

-We also employ that systems of monotonicity relationships we develop for identifying local treatment effects in multi-valued treatment settings.
-We establish identification when the outcome variable is continuously distributed under our monotonicity assumption, with some additional assumptions on unobservable factors such as the rank similarity assumption.\footnote{We briefly review the identification studies of local treatment effects in multi-valued treatment settings in Section \ref{subsec:4.5}.}
+We also employ our monotonicity relationships for identifying local treatment effects in multi-valued treatment settings.
+We establish identification when the outcome variable is continuously distributed under our monotonicity assumption, with some additional assumptions on unobservable factors, such as the rank similarity assumption.\footnote{In Section \ref{subsec:4.5}, we briefly review the identification studies of local treatment effects in multi-valued treatment settings.}

-For cases in which the instrument has smaller support than the treatment, \cite{Feng2019} and \cite{caetano2020} establish identification of treatment effects on an entire population (or some observed subpopulations) using the observed covariates. \cite{Feng2019} assumes the existence of exogenous covariates, where the covariates and the instrument are jointly independent of the unobservables in both outcome and selection equations. \cite{caetano2020} assume the existence of covariates in which the outcome equation has a separable structure.
-Our results do not rely on the existence of observed covariates.

-The remainder of the paper is organized as follows.
-In Section \ref{sec:2}, we introduce notation, basic assumptions, and a map termed ``counterfactual mapping.''
-Counterfactual mapping is developed by \cite{VX2017}, and is an important tool for identification.
-In Section \ref{sec:3}, we introduce the monotonicity assumptions and provide examples where economic theory supports our monotonicity assumption.
-In Section \ref{sec:4}, we establish identification of the treatment effects using the previously introduced monotonicity assumption.
-In Section \ref{sec:5}, we apply our identification result to a real-world social experiment entitled ``Moving to Opportunity."
-Section \ref{sec:6} provides conclusions with some brief recommendations for estimation.
-Proofs of the main results and some auxiliary results are collected in Appendices \ref{sec:a}- \ref{sec:a.5}.
-Some additional discussions are collected in Appendices \ref{sec:a.25}-\ref{sec:c} of the Supplemental Appendix.
+The remainder of the paper is organized as follows: in Section \ref{sec:2}, we introduce our basic setup and provide three real-world examples.
+In Section \ref{sec:3}, we introduce our monotonicity assumption for multi-valued and unordered treatments.
+In Section \ref{sec:4}, we establish the identification of the treatment effects using our monotonicity assumption.
+Section \ref{sec:6} provides conclusions with brief recommendations for estimation.
+Proofs of the main results and some auxiliary results are presented in Appendices \ref{sec:a}- \ref{sec:a.5}.
+Some additional discussions are given in Appendices \ref{sec:a.25}-\ref{sec:g} of the Supplemental Appendix.